andypeel/katacoda-scenarios/hands-on-html/intro.md

 Welcome!

-You're about to spin up a brand new REST API, and then make some fun changes to it!
+You're about to make and change some HTML!

-The code you will be working with is running in the Cloud.
+The code you will be working with is running in the Cloud ☁️

+Start by opening the following webpage:

+{{TRAFFIC_HOST1_8080}}/